binxio/cfn-ses-provider/docs/DomainIdentity.md

 - `VerificationToken` - for the `Domain`
 - `RecordSets` - Route53 recordset to validate the domain
+- `Domain` - the name of the domain identity.
+- `Region` - the region of the domain identity.

 You can proof ownership of the domain to AWS, as follows: